 There are some platforms (the really good ones) that require you to compulsorily add closed captioning for eLearning material to meet their compliance standards.
 This ensures your eLearning modules find a place on credible platforms that have a huge learners’ base which, improves the viewership of your modules.

-As eLearning courses with subtitles also add text to the mix, these provide best results for learners as they get an all-round understanding of the learning material at their disposal.
-This helps deliver more meaningful learning experiences that have tremendous monetization value.
+As eLearning courses with subtitles also add text to the mix, these provide the best results for learners as they get an all-around understanding of the learning material at their disposal.
+This helps deliver more meaningful learning experiences that have tremendous monetisation value.

 When you have the transcript of the video, you can repurpose it as an eBook, textbook, a series of blogs, web content or social media posts.
 You can covert a transcript (if it’s big enough) into a whitepaper and market it to gain more visibility online.
 Moreover, lecturers can use these to publish self-help guides that can be handy for the students to prepare for the exams for that particular module.
 Every option screams, ‘more awareness and profitability.’

-Shows Up on Google Results – When you transcribe eLearning videos, Google can crawl through the content, thus indexing the materials via Google search.
+Shows Up on Google Results AND boosts your SEO – Subtitling can also improve your SEO (Search Engine Optimization) and boost the reach of your eLearning course or materials.
+Also, when you transcribe eLearning videos, Google can crawl through the content, thus indexing the materials via Google search.
 Search engines can’t crawl voice or video, so if you want your videos to rank on search, make sure it has subtitles.

-Subtitling eLearning course modules will boost viewership of your eLearning modules and deliver higher ROI.
+Subtitling eLearning course modules will boost the viewership of your eLearning modules and deliver higher ROI.
 So, why wait?
-Make sure your eLearning course modules include by subtitles provided by a reputed subtitling services company
+Make sure your eLearning course modules include subtitles provided by a reputed subtitling services company.